Ukraine North to South

 View from the balcony of my suite in Hotel Zenith in Odessa, Ukraine

 We headed out for some food, and found a decent restaurant with a bit of everything, accompanied by a beer.
-After a night in the cellar room I upgraded to a suite instead, the price difference was astonishing 200 kr pr day, but being old and comfortable I decided this was fitting 🙂
+After a night in the cellar room I upgraded to a suite instead, the price difference was astonishing 200 DKK. pr. day, but being old and comfortable I decided this was fitting 🙂

-On the beach with lots of people in Odessa, Ukraine
+On Langeron beach with lots of people in Odessa, Ukraine

 In the afternoon we went for a walk downtown to see some of the city sights.
 Around Deribasivska street loads of people gathered around the opera house, and the big Potemkin stairs along with street musicians some more talented than others, some being a fraction.